Back to posts

 The End of SaaS?

-AI native startups still have an uphill battle against SaaS incuments
+AI-native startups still have an uphill battle against SaaS incumbents.

 Enterprise AI Thinking Out Loud

-SaaS incumbants still have advantages selling to larger enterprises:
+SaaS incumbents still have advantages selling to larger enterprises:

 (1) Deep integrations: siloed data systems, access control, etc will be difficult to successfully manage in-house.
 There’s likely still a long-tail of legacy tools that will be hard to displace